 Textbook Review in Public Schools

 The decisions made by local education authorities don't always make everyone happy.
-For example, sometimes a school district adopts a textbook containing information that conflicts with the ideals and beliefs of certain students and parents.
-As a result of these disagreements, many school districts have developed textbook review processes.
-These procedures allow citizens to review and voice their opinions regarding a textbook that has been proposed as part of a public school's curriculum.
+As a result, many school districts have developed textbook review processes.
+These procedures allow citizens to review the curriculum.
+They can voice their opinions about a proposed textbook.
+This article provides a brief overview of the textbook review process.

 Common Objections to Textbooks